linuxsimba/linuxsimba.github.io/_source/_posts/2018-02-21-handling-unreachable-hosts.md

 ## Case 1: Disabling Insecure WinRM on Windows , then proceeding with the playbook.

-When you try to disable Insecure WinRM(port 5985), the connection fails and the play ends on that host.
+When you try to disable the insecure WinRM(port 5985) using a modified Ansible remoting script, the connection fails and the play ends on that host.
 Below is a solution.

 ```